belekanych/example-models/README.md

   }
 }
 ```
 The model instance will be automatically filled with these values.
 You may use all JavaScript types.
+Passed attributes are automatically casted to the type specified in the `defaults` method.

 ### Relations
 If you want to define a relation, specify it in the `default` method using the already created model class: